PSYC5674 Assessment and Intervention—Childhood Disorders

 - 6 points

 - Children do not self-refer for assessment.
 This raises a range of ethical and practical issues.
-Typically they are referred for assessment by parents, carers, teachers or other professionals working with them.
-The issues for which they are referred are of concern to the referring party.
-They are usually, but not necessarily, of concern for the child.
-Issues that cause most concern vary with the age of the child but typically include problems with development, learning and behaviour.
-The unit introduces students to the presentation of children with a variety of disorders that typically arise during the developmental years; assessment tools and techniques; diagnostic criteria and differential diagnosis; communication and consultation with stakeholders; and common evidence-based interventions.
+Typically, they are referred for assessment by parents, carers, teachers or other professionals working with them.
+The issues for which they are referred are of concern to the referring party; they are usually, but not necessarily, of concern for the child.
+Issues that cause most concern vary with the age of the child but typically include problems with emotional development, learning and behaviour.
+The unit introduces students to the presentation of children with a variety of mental health disorders that typically arise during the developmental years; assessment tools and techniques; diagnostic criteria and differential diagnosis; communication and consultation with stakeholders; and common evidence-based interventions.

-- Typically this unit is assessed in the following ways: (1) mid-semester test; (2) final examination; and (3) active participation.
+- Indicative assessments in this unit are as follows: (1) presentation and (2) final examination.
 Further information is available in the unit outline.